If you want a stress-free transportation, here’s a full guide that will teach you how to go to Shinjuku from Haneda Airport easily.

 And, to ensure that you have a valid booking, the operator will call or contact you via WhatsApp for re-confirmation.

-You can read the reviews of the previous travellers who have availed of the private airport transfer here.
+You can read the feedback here that made by previous travellers who have availed of the private airport transfer.

 Or, you can click the link below so you’ll have an idea of the latest rates of the private transfer.